sonulodha/LinuxKernel/cgroup.md

 You could also run the `lscgroup’ command to verify:
      lscgroup

-System Resources
+# System Resources
 The system resources are known as subsystems, and each subsystem has several parameters to which we could assign values.
-CentOS 7 provides ten cgroup subsystems: blkio — this subsystem sets limits on input/output access to and from block devices such as physical drives (disk, solid state, USB, etc.). cpu — this subsystem sets limits on the available CPU time cpuacct — this subsystem generates automatic reports on CPU resources used by tasks in a cgroup cpuset — this subsystem assigns individual CPUs (on a multicore system) and memory nodes to tasks in a cgroup
+CentOS 7 provides ten cgroup subsystems

+    blkio — this subsystem sets limits on input/output access to and from block devices such as physical drives (disk, solid state, USB, etc.). cpu — this subsystem sets limits on the available CPU time cpuacct — this subsystem generates automatic reports on CPU resources used by tasks in a cgroup cpuset — this subsystem assigns individual CPUs (on a multicore system) and memory nodes to tasks in a cgroup